Opentrons/opentrons/api/docs/v2/new_labware.rst

 Diameter
 --------
-The diameter of a given well, which is only relevant for labware with circular wells.
+The diameter of a given well, in mm, which is only relevant for labware with circular wells.
+If the well is not circular, the value returned will be ``None``.

 .. code-block:: python
     :substitutions: